 Our needs became our actions, Alan Turing was considered the father of modern computer science [3] [4] in the late ~1950s because cryptography as a science after him became a heavily thing but there was a catch the information could not move around without a physically humans’ effort.
 Then was where an old idea arised again of connecting computers together creating a network, first steps towards global communication began in the 1960s [5] [6] [7].
 Following that because of many wars at that time and government conspiracies a project called ARPANET [6] has been developed which ultimately evolved into what we know as the internet.
 The TCP/IP model came alive in ~1970s [8] [9] by 2 DARPA scientists and used from project ARPANET a military network grade communication level for exchanging successfully large data sizes without corruption but TCP/IP version 1; was meant for pure information locomotion without any encryption in mind at that time IBM in 1970s realized that their customers were demanding some form of encryption, so they formed a "crypto group" headed by Horst-Feistel.
 They designed a cipher called Lucifer which turned out to be called in our days Data Encryption Standard (DES) [1].
 In 1981 TCP/IP version 4 released [10] and adapted in the project ARPANET which allows multiple separate networks could be joined into a network of networks forming the Internetwork in short internet.
 The fourth iteration of TCP/IP IPv4 like other previous versions of it had its drawbacks there was not built-in for encryption by default then where modules/plugins kicked in creating on top of it secure communications.
 In early ~1990s IP-layer encryption [11] [12] came to life named Internet Protocol Security aka IPsec.
 IPsec is a security protocol suite that encrypts the packets of data flows to provide secure encrypted communication between two computers over an Internet Protocol network (IPv4), i.e., between a pair of hosts (host-to-host), between a pair of security gateways (network-to-network) or between security gateway and a host (network-to-host).
 To achieve this encryption, it uses cryptographic keys like 3DES while establishing mutual authentication between agents at the beginning of a session and negotiation.
 It supports network-level peer authentication, data origin authentication, data integrity, data confidentiality (encryption), and replay protection (CIA triangle).
 In Later 1990s got adopted in first VPN in the history by Microsoft Peer-to-Peer Tunneling Protocol (PPTP) [13], VPN came from the idea of virtual circuit, the basic structure of the virtual circuit is to create a logical path from the source port to the destination port.
 This path may incorporate many hops between routers for the formation of the circuit.
-The final, logical path or virtual circuit aka VPN Tunnel acts in the same way as a direct connection between the two ports.
-In this way, two applications could communicate over a shared network securely with privately by passing all Internet traffic t the tunnel.
+The final, logical path or virtual circuit aka VPN tunnel acts in the same way as a direct connection between the two ports.
+In this way, two applications could communicate over a shared network securely privately by passing all Internet traffic thought the tunnel.
 This happen either on computers interface client pc (remote access VPN) or Router interface (network-to-network).
 Thus, keeping the user data secure and private.
 At that point of time, the core principle of Tor, Onion routing, was developed in the mid-1990s by Naval Research Laboratory employees, mathematician Paul Syverson, and computer scientists Michael G. Reed and David Goldschlag, to protect intelligence communications online [14].

 To conclude, history teaches us: